 2.4.
-Where we engage another processor for carrying out specific processing activities on your behalf, the same data protection obligations as set out in this DPA will be imposed on that other processor by way of a contract or other legal act under Union, UK or Member State law, in particular providing sufficient guarantees to implement appropriate technical and organizational measures in such a manner that the processing will meet the requirements of the GDPR.
+Where we engage another processor for carrying out specific processing activities on your behalf, the same data protection obligations as set out in this DPA will be imposed on that other processor by way of a contract or other legal act under Union, UK or Member State law, in particular providing sufficient guarantees to implement appropriate technical and organisational measures in such a manner that the processing will meet the requirements of the GDPR.
 Where that other processor fails to fulfill those data protection obligations, we will (subject to the terms of this Agreement) remain fully liable to you for the performance of that other processor's obligations.

-2.5.
-The subject matter of our processing is the personal data provided in respect of the Services under this Agreement.
+2.5 The subject matter of our processing is the personal data provided in respect of the Services under this Agreement.
 The duration of the processing is the duration of the provision of the Services under the Agreement.
 The nature and purpose of the processing is in connection with the provision of the Services under the Agreement.
 We are prohibited from retaining, using or disclosing the personal data for any purpose other than for the specific purpose of performing the Services under the Agreement, or as otherwise permitted by applicable law, including retaining, using or disclosing the personal data for a commercial purpose other than providing the Services.
-The types of personal data processed are names; contact details; government-issued identification; date of birth; place of birth; and other types of personal data submitted to the Services.
-The categories of data subjects are your representatives, users of the Services, and clients, prospects, suppliers, business partners and others whose personal data may be submitted to the Services.
+The types of personal data processed are names; contact details; government-issued identification; date of birth; place of birth; and/or other types of personal data submitted to the Services.
+The categories of data subjects are your representatives, users of the Services, and/or clients, prospects, suppliers, business partners and others whose personal data may be submitted to the Services.

 2.6.
 The Agreement including this DPA, along with your use and configuration in the Services, are your complete and final documented instructions to us for the processing of personal data.
 Additional or alternate instructions must be agreed upon separately by the parties.
 We will ensure that our personnel engaged in the processing of personal data will process such data only on your documented instructions, unless required to do so by Union, UK, Member State or other applicable law.